 I love that you can visit the museum at your own pace.
-This means that you can even enjoy listening to some of his country music at the different listening stations throughout the museum and get a real feel for the music of Johnny.
+This means that you can even enjoy listening to some of his country music at the different listening stations throughout the museum and get a natural feel for the music of Johnny.

 2500 West End Ave, Nashville, TN 37203

-Yes, you read that correctly, there is a full-scale replica of the Parthenon right in the center of Nashville in Centennial Park.
+Yes, you read that correctly; there is a full-scale replica of the Parthenon right in the center of Nashville in Centennial Park.